Skip to main content

 Why IU School of Medicine/Riley Hospital for Children?

 Throughout my fellowship interviews, I knew I needed to go somewhere where my breastfeeding research could be supported, since it is not one of the more common focus areas in neonatology.
-My interview at IU made me feel supported in what I wanted to do and Jason Niehaus, MD, MBA, emphasized that the program would support me and my interests throughout fellowship.
+My interview at IU School of Medicine made me feel supported in what I wanted to do and Jason Niehaus, MD, MBA, emphasized that the program would support me and my interests throughout fellowship.
 He talked about multiple directions I could take within breastfeeding and different ideas that he already had.
-This support and the ability to focus on my interests was what drove me to choose IU.
+This support and the ability to focus on my interests was what drove me to choose IU School of Medicine.

 Read Bio